WynDragon/Alfred-the-Botler/README.md

 !joke - Alfred tells a random joke.
 [WIP]

-!sing - command usage: !sing (song title) - Alfred scours the internet for you in order to give you a song from youtube.
+!sing - command usage: !sing (url of song or playlist) - Alfred scours the internet for you in order to give you a song from youtube or spotify.
 [WIP]

+!sprint - Alfred will host a writing sprint for you.
+Command usage: !sprint {time to sprint for} {how many minutes from now you would like the sprint to start}
+Alternative uses for !sprint include !sprint {time} or simply !sprint, in which case the next sprint will begin in 60 seconds.
+Sprints default to 15 minutes if no time is designated.
+[WI{]